 So how does horse riding help to tone your body?

 - Upper body and arms – Steering a horse uses more muscles than you might think, especially if you have a headstrong horse or one that drops his head a lot.
 When your instructor tells you to ‘lift the horse’s head’ they’re telling you to use your upper body strength to bring their head up.

 - Legs – When riding you don’t just hang your legs down, you use them to keep your position which means that you’re engaging your leg muscles with every second spent in the saddle.

 - Core strength – Horse riding strengthens your core because you need to use balance and coordination to stay in the saddle.
 Yes, the saddle and stirrups will help inexperienced riders stay in the saddle but even with that, you’ll still need to use your balance to stay upright and not bounce out of the saddle.

 Does horse riding count as cardiovascular exercise?

-Some people argue that horse riding isn’t cardiovascular exercise (any exercise that increases your pulse and gets your adrenaline flowing) at all and while they may be rich some times they’re certainly not right all of the time.
+Some people argue that horse riding isn’t cardiovascular exercise (any exercise that increases your pulse and gets your adrenaline flowing) at all and while they may be right some times they’re certainly not right all of the time.
 If you’re just walking at a slow pace then no it’s not going to count as a cardio workout at all.
 On the other hand, if you’re going through more paces then it will count as a cardio workout, even if you’re just walking, trotting and cantering on the flat without any jumping or racing.
 When you add activities such as cutting or dressage into your riding then your cardio workout is even greater.